orthanc-server/orthanc-builder/WindowsInstaller/Resources/README.txt

 Using Orthanc
 =============

-You have successfully installed the Windows package of Orthanc by Osimis!
+You have successfully installed the Windows installers of Orthanc!
 Orthanc is now running as a Windows service in the background.

 By default, Orthanc listens to incoming DICOM connections on TCP port 4242 and incoming HTTP connections on TCP port 8042.